jagi/meteor-astronomy/README.md

 ### Defining schema

 To get started, we have to create a model by defining its schema.
 Schema is a description of model / class.
-The schema creation is inspired by the Doctrine library for the Symfony (PHP) framework, so anyone that had ever worked with it should feel familiar when using Meteor Astronomy.
+The schema creation is inspired by the Doctrine library for the Symfony (PHP) framework, so anyone that had ever worked with it should feel familiar when using Astronomy.

 Let's take a look at basic example of a schema creation.